narasimhan-me/EngineO.ai/docs/ENGINEO_AI_INSTRUCTIONS.md

 ## 8. Versioning

-- This document is **v3.3** of the EngineO.ai AI Collaboration Protocol.
+- This document is **v3.4** of the EngineO.ai AI Collaboration Protocol.
-- v3.3 introduces the canonical manual testing template (`docs/MANUAL_TESTING_TEMPLATE.md`) and mandatory manual testing docs per patch.
+- v3.3 introduced the canonical manual testing template (`docs/MANUAL_TESTING_TEMPLATE.md`) and mandatory manual testing docs per patch.
+- v3.4 introduces the verification layer, including the Critical Path Map (`docs/testing/CRITICAL_PATH_MAP.md`) and Release Verification Gate (`docs/testing/RELEASE_VERIFICATION_GATE.md`), and enforces cross-linking between patches, plan entries, and testing docs.
 - Any future changes must be made via PATCH BATCH and explicitly update the version here.
 - Older rules about "who should update the Implementation Plan" are deprecated and must not be reintroduced.